radius-project/bicep-types-aws/artifacts/bicep/aws/aws.cloudtrail/default/types.md

 * **name**: string: the resource name
 * **properties**: [AWS.CloudTrail/TrailProperties](#awscloudtrailtrailproperties) (Required): properties of the resource

+## AdvancedEventSelector
+### Properties
+* **FieldSelectors**: [AdvancedFieldSelector](#advancedfieldselector)[] (Required): Contains all selector statements in an advanced event selector.
+* **Name**: string: An optional, descriptive name for an advanced event selector, such as "Log data events for only two S3 buckets".

+## AdvancedEventSelector
+### Properties
+* **FieldSelectors**: [AdvancedFieldSelector](#advancedfieldselector)[] (Required): Contains all selector statements in an advanced event selector.
+* **Name**: string: An optional, descriptive name for an advanced event selector, such as "Log data events for only two S3 buckets".

+## AdvancedFieldSelector
+### Properties
+* **EndsWith**: string[]: An operator that includes events that match the last few characters of the event record field specified as the value of Field.
+* **Equals**: string[]: An operator that includes events that match the exact value of the event record field specified as the value of Field.
+This is the only valid operator that you can use with the readOnly, eventCategory, and resources.type fields.
+* **Field**: string (Required): A field in an event record on which to filter events to be logged.
+Supported fields include readOnly, eventCategory, eventSource (for management events), eventName, resources.type, and resources.ARN.
+* **NotEndsWith**: string[]: An operator that excludes events that match the last few characters of the event record field specified as the value of Field.
+* **NotEquals**: string[]: An operator that excludes events that match the exact value of the event record field specified as the value of Field.
+* **NotStartsWith**: string[]: An operator that excludes events that match the first few characters of the event record field specified as the value of Field.
+* **StartsWith**: string[]: An operator that includes events that match the first few characters of the event record field specified as the value of Field.

+## AdvancedFieldSelector
+### Properties
+* **EndsWith**: string[]: An operator that includes events that match the last few characters of the event record field specified as the value of Field.
+* **Equals**: string[]: An operator that includes events that match the exact value of the event record field specified as the value of Field.
+This is the only valid operator that you can use with the readOnly, eventCategory, and resources.type fields.
+* **Field**: string (Required): A field in an event record on which to filter events to be logged.
+Supported fields include readOnly, eventCategory, eventSource (for management events), eventName, resources.type, and resources.ARN.
+* **NotEndsWith**: string[]: An operator that excludes events that match the last few characters of the event record field specified as the value of Field.
+* **NotEquals**: string[]: An operator that excludes events that match the exact value of the event record field specified as the value of Field.
+* **NotStartsWith**: string[]: An operator that excludes events that match the first few characters of the event record field specified as the value of Field.
+* **StartsWith**: string[]: An operator that includes events that match the first few characters of the event record field specified as the value of Field.

 ## AWS.CloudTrail/ChannelProperties
 ### Properties
 * **ChannelArn**: string (ReadOnly, Identifier)